-You can tell how invested you are in your paradigm by the emotional reaction to ideas that challenge it.
+You can tell how invested you are in your paradigm by emotionally reacting to ideas that challenge it.
 Since perception is the result of a selective process, everyone’s programming is different.
 Here are some questions to help you see how much programming you have:

 - Do you find you need to “defend” your religious beliefs?

 - Are you operating under guidelines that prohibit you from exposure to ideas that would threaten your worldview?

 - Do you attend weekly or semi-weekly meetings where you expose yourself to groupthink manipulation?
 It’s propaganda that “strengthens” the boundaries and restrictions on your thinking.

 - Are you having an adverse emotional reaction to this article?